kleph/dcos-docs/1.10/installing/development/index.md

 ## GUI Installer

+Looking for a simple install wizard?
+Check out the

-The [GUI Installer](/docs/1.10/installing/development/gui-installer/) can be used to install DC/OS onto any existing physical or virtual machines, cloud or on-premises.
+The [GUI Installer](/docs/1.10/installing/development/gui-installer/) is a simple browser-based install wizard.
+It can be used to install DC/OS onto any existing physical or virtual machines, cloud or on-premises.

 ## CLI Installer

-The [CLI Installer](/docs/1.10/installing/development/cli-installer/) can be used to install DC/OS onto any existing physical or virtual machines, cloud or on-premises.
+The [CLI Installer](/docs/1.10/installing/development/cli-installer/) is an command-line installation tool that can be easily automated.
+It can be used to install DC/OS onto any existing physical or virtual machines, cloud or on-premises.